SriD647/Agenda-Planner-WEB-API/README.md

 It is important to satisfy the requirements of the Mongoose schema for both entities, as all data entity objects will be stored in  the data base with this blueprint.
 If the schema says something is required and/or must be unique this must be respected or the request will fail.

+The user schema consists of common information required from the user to create their own profile in the database.
 The following is the Mongoose schema for the user data entity:<br>

 <img src="Project images/User schema.png" alt="PM 1" style="height: 250px"><br>